miaozhun/DEsingle/README.md

 ## Help
-Use `browseVignettes("DEsingle")` to see the vignettes of DEsingle after installation.
+Use `browseVignettes("DEsingle")` to see the vignettes of DEsingle in R after installation.

 Use the following code in R to get access to the help documentation for DEsingle:
 ```